 (continental USA only) I highly suggest insurance... ($100 ins. value)(all mics are fully insured upon return)

-I use the larger L-1096 box and not the small Flat-rate Priority box - because it is too flimsy.
+I use the larger L-1096 box and not the small Flat-rate Priority box - because the flat-rate box is too flimsy.

 ( I can't be responsible for USPS mishaps) I'm easy on whatever return shipping arrangement you want.